angular/angular/aio/content/guide/universal.md

 Displaying the first page quickly can be critical for user engagement.
 Pages that load faster perform better, [even with changes as small as 100ms](https://web.dev/shopping-for-speed-on-ebay/).
-Your application may have to launch faster to engage these users before they decide to do something else.
+Your application might have to launch faster to engage these users before they decide to do something else.

 With Angular Universal, you can generate landing pages for the application that look like the complete application.
 The pages are pure HTML, and can display even if JavaScript is disabled.